db4rnR/aureuserp/.ai/guidelines/test-helpers-utilities.md

 ## Assertion Helpers

-AureusERP provides assertion helpers to make it easier to assert conditions in tests.
+The project provides assertion helpers to make it easier to assert conditions in tests.
 These are defined in the `TestCase` class and in testing traits.

 ### Using Assertion Helpers